 If the owner failed to make corrections, there would be a legal hearing where the house may face condemnation.

 When a house is tagged as condemned, the owner would again be given 30 to 60 days to make necessary repairs and other corrections, request for local authorities to pay a visit and inspect, and apply for new government permits.

 This is when most homeowners want to sell their condemned home to investors and cash buyers because of time constraints and the fact that repairs cost a lot.

-What Happens When a House is Deemed Uninhabitable in Maryland?
+What Happens When a House is Deemed Uninhabitable Maryland?

 This is also the case when the house is seized using eminent domain.
 The house is demolished to facilitate the construction of a public project.

-Can You Still Live in a Condemned Home in Maryland?
+Can You Still Live in a Condemned Home Maryland?

-It is suggested to consult an attorney in Maryland to understand your rights when your house faces condemnation.
+It is suggested to consult a Maryland attorney to understand your rights when your house faces condemnation.
 You can also directly speak with the government unit in charge for clarification if you still want to occupy the home.